 What Does a Service and Support Administration (SSA) Do?

 Your SSA is your case manager.
-They are able to help you with all of the following:
+He/she is able to help you with all of the following:

-- Developing an Individual Service Plan with your team, or circle of support, to facilitate services and supports to match your unique needs at home, work, or in the community.
+- Developing an Individual Service Plan (ISP) with your team, or circle of support, to facilitate services and supports to match your unique needs at home, work or in the community.

-- Monitoring the implementation of your Individual Service Plan to ensure you are receiving the identified services and supports and are satisfied.
+- Monitoring the implementation of your ISP to ensure you are receiving the identified services and supports and are satisfied with them.

 - Information and referral to respond to questions and requests from individuals in the community regardless of their eligibility for services.

 Eligibility is determined through a process called intake.
 Eligible individuals are able to receive service and support administration services throughout their lives.
 For more information and to find out if you are eligible for services from the Trumbull County Board of Developmental Disabilities, please call our intake coordinator at (330) 652-1116.

 Waivers are funding sources that allow individuals with disabilities to receive services in the community.
 The Ohio Department of Developmental Disabilities administers the waivers, but a person can receive only one.

 - Level 1 Waiver and the Transitions Developmental Disabilities Waiver (no longer accepting new enrollees)